jacklvd/jacklvd/README.md

 - 📫 How to reach me **volg@mail.uc.edu** or **vodanglong3103@gmail.com**

-- ⚡ Fun fact **I am not good at remembering words, but I can almost instally remember a number just by hearing or looking at it.**
+- ⚡ Fun fact **I am not good at remembering words, but I can almost instantly remember a number just by hearing or looking at it.**

 <hr>